futufeld/kmedoids/README.md

 #### `head :: [a] -> a`

-The `head` function returns the first element of the `List` value it receives.
-If `tail` is given an empty `List`, it throws an error.
+The `head` function returns the first element of the list value it receives.
+If `head` is given an empty list, it throws an error.
 Examples:

 ```
 head [1,2,3] = 1